vlitzke/kitchenflies/DNAseq/10_PoolSNP/README.md

 His PoolSNP.sh provides more information about the parameters.

-However, you may also choose to use bcftools but I kept getting thrown this error: ` error while loading shared libraries: libgsl.so.25: cannot open shared object file: No such file or directory`.
+However, you may also choose to use bcftools[^2] but I kept getting thrown this error: ` error while loading shared libraries: libgsl.so.25: cannot open shared object file: No such file or directory`.
 Internet consensus is that it only works well on mamba; I have tried downloading older versions, nothing seems to fix this problem.
-If you choose to use this tool, this pipe line looks good: <https://speciationgenomics.github.io/variant_calling/>
+If you choose to use this tool, this pipeline looks good: <https://speciationgenomics.github.io/variant_calling/>

 ## Identify sites in proximity of InDels